Strawbale Owner Builders

 Here are some tips and suggestions for Owner Builders:

 1. Get a good strawbale design that fits your budget.
-Generally if you’re a strawbale owner builder (natural earth owner builder), it means you’re on a limited budget or you have the skills to build your own home.
-Therefore the design is critical because it will:
+Generally if you’re a strawbale owner builder (natural earth owner builder), it means you’re wanting to save money (and have time and skills).
+The design is critical because it will: